Factual/braze-engine-integration-ios/README.md

 - (void)engineDidStartWithInstance:(FactualEngine *)engine {
   NSLog(@"Engine started.");

-  // Max number of "engine_circumstance_at_place" events that should be sent per "engine_circumstance_met"
+  // Max number of "engine_at_" + CIRCUMSTANCE_NAME events that should
-  // default is set to 10.
+  // be sent per "engine_" + CIRCUMSTANCE_NAME event.
+Default is set to 10.
   int maxAtPlaceEvents = 3;

-  // Max number of "engine_circumstance_at_place" events that should be sent per "engine_circumstance_met"
+  // Max number of "engine_near_" + CIRCUMSTANCE_NAME events that should
-  // default is set to 10.
+  // be sent per "engine_" + CIRCUMSTANCE_NAME event.
+Default is set to 20.
   int maxNearPlaceEvents = 5;

   [BrazeEngine trackCircumstancesWithEngine:engine